searchwork/nwt-reading/README.md

 >
 > Share links to or electronic copies of downloadable publications, videos, or audio programs on this site.

-The NWT Reading app functions by linking to the New World Translation of the Holy Scriptures on the jw.org website, allowing users to conveniently access the scriptures within the JW Library app.
+The NWT Reading app functions by linking to the New World Translation of the Holy Scriptures on the jw.org website, allowing users to conveniently access the scriptures within the JW Library® app.
 It does not distribute copyrighted material itself.

 The Terms of Use do not restrict these functionalities.